rackspace/runway/docs/source/cfngin/configuration.rst

     .. code-block:: yaml

       stacks:
-        example-stack:
+        - name: example-stack
           stack_policy_path: ./stack_policies/example-stack.json

   .. attribute:: tags
     :type: Optional[Dict[str, str]]
     :value: {}

-    A dictionary of tags to add to all stacks.
+    A dictionary of tags to add to the Stack.
     These tags are propagated to all resources that AWS CloudFormation supports.
     See `CloudFormation - Resource Tag`_ for more information.